scateu/tsv_edl.vim/README.davinci.md

      - Make sure no clip is selected and In/Out region is highlighted
  - Ripple Delete
  - Boom!
 Audio, Multicam and Subtitle will be removed all at once

+### Edit along with Subtitles: Trim Items Start Style
+ - Import SRT
+ - If on the edge of a SRT block and in the middle of A/V clip, just do `Cmd-Shift-[`.
+ - If not on the edge of a SRT block, first do a blade on SRT block to split it, then `Cmd-Shift-[`.
+(Probably a bug.)

 # REFERENCES